simplicitesoftware/docs/content/CTG_50_docs/CTG_90_misc/LSN_220_databases-howto/databases-howto.md

 The platform can not migrate the data automatically in case of complex model refactoring.
 Designer have to build and apply SQL patches to update data, for examples:
-- changing a column to complex type (ex: deprecated column varchar to a new date column)
+- changing a column to more complex type (ex: deprecated column varchar to a new date column)
 - changing a 0,N relationship to a N,N table: all references have to be moved/inserted in the N,N
-- splitting one big object/table in many objects/tables...
+- splitting one big object/table in several objects/tables...

-### Performances
+### DB Performances

 To analyze the DB performances and the long queries, you can use the **Operation/Monitoring/Data** tab.

-With 3 charts to monitor:
+It offers 3 charts to monitor and detect common saturations:

-- `SQL count` : count queries (select and update) in time
+- `SQL count` : counts the queries `select` and `update` in time
-- `SQL times` : queries/second and time/query in time
+- `SQL times` : tracks the fluidity of access, queries/second and time/query in time
-- `JDBC pool size` : monitors the connection pool to the database in time
+- `JDBC pool size` : monitors the connections pool to the database in time

 ![](dbmon.png)